Police, fire brigade or ambulance

 Helplines for the municipalities in the AMA

 Amsterdam: The City of Amsterdam runs a central information helpline for questions related to civic issues and municipal matters.
-The helpline can be reached at 020 14 020 and also has English-speaking operators.
-The City of Amsterdam has also added WhatsApp to its means of communication.
-Residents who use the WhatsApp mobile or desktop app can contact the municipality by sending a message to 06 4444 0655.
+Simply dial 14 020 (or .
+You can also contact the City of Amsterdam by Whatsapp, by sending a message to 06 4444 0655.
 An employee of the City will reply at the earliest possible moment between 08:00 and 18:00 from Monday to Friday.
-Please note, Amsterdammers making use of this service are requested not to send sensitive data as part of their question.
-If further information is required, the representative will inform you of the next steps to take.
+Please note: when using this service, do not include sensitive information as part of your question.

 Almere: On work days between 8:30 and 17:00 (Friday 8:30 to 13:00), you can reach the City of Almere by calling 020 14 036.
 If you are calling from abroad, you call 00 31 36 539 99 11.

 Amstelveen: The telephone number for all municipal departments and services in Amstelveen is 020 54 04 911.